 This course is designed to permit the student to develop a publishable-quality research paper.
 Instruction consists of writing techniques and guidance in the completion of the project.
 Students will give several oral progress-reports, a final presentation at the Biology Research Symposium, and a completed Senior Thesis.
-This course meets the upper division writing component for senior year English.
+This course fulfills the requirement for a capstone/portfolio completion course with components as specified in SWAU's Quality Enhancement Plan.
 (Spring)